stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 A crude timing comparison shows that the KTX image loader is almost an order of magnitude faster than using the previous native image.
 However note that the KTX file is currently uncompressed and is considerably larger than the JPEG equivalent.
 In most cases an application would generally prefer to compromise on larger file sizes to reduce loading times.

-Next we run the following command to generate a MIP pyramid for the image (which takes a few seconds):
+Next the following command generates a MIP pyramid for the image (which takes a few seconds):

 ```
 toktx --t2 --target_type RGBA --genmipmap chalet.ktx2 chalet.jpg